- State Taxation

 In addition to the local and regional media, Professor Pomp has been interviewed by NPR, Bloomberg Radio, The New York Times, The Wall Street Journal, The Washington Post, the Christian Science Monitor, the Los Angeles Times, the Minneapolis Star Tribune, the Sacramento Bee, The Baltimore Sun and The International Herald Tribune.
 He has been described as "the most knowledgeable person on state corporate income taxation in the country" (28 State Tax Notes 353).

 In 2007, he received the NYU Institute on State and Local Taxation Award for Outstanding Achievement in State and Local Taxation.
 In 2011, he received the BNA Lifetime Achievement Award.
 He was the 2012 winner of the University of Connecticut’s Faculty Excellence in Teaching - Graduate Level.
 Tax Analysts selected him as its 2013 State Tax Lawyer and Academic of the Year.
+In 2014, he received the Council on State Taxation’s Excellence in State Taxation Award.

 Richard D. Pomp, State Taxation of American Indians, the Tribes and Those Doing Business With Them: Sovereignty, Indian Commerce Clause, Treaties and Statues (2014)